peopleware/openapi/resource/search-and-to-many-associations.md

 resources, recursively.

 In the example, when a resource of type `Y` is updated, the service creates an event for that resource.
-But the service could also, during the update, find all instances of `R` for which the search document references this instance of `Y` and create events for each of the found `R` instances too, immediately.
+But the service could also, during the update, find all instances of `R` for which the search document embeds information of this instance of `Y` and create events for each of the found `R` instances too, immediately.

 This is not a good solution.

 - Finding the associated referencing resources (recursively) is done synchronously during the update of the `Y` resource.
 All synchronous actions should be as fast as possible..

-- The service managing the updated resource would need to know everything that references it.
-If a referencing resource is managed by another service, this creates a dependency loop between the services.
-If `R` references `Y`, this implies that the service managing `R` (`your-service`) depends on the service managing `Y` (`my-service`).
+- The service managing the updated resource would need to know everything that embeds information of it.
+If an embedding resource is managed by another service, this creates a dependency loop between the services.
+If `R` embeds information of `Y`, this implies that the service managing `R` (`your-service`) depends on the service managing `Y` (`my-service`).
 But now the update code for `Y` in `my-service` needs to know about `R` in `your-service`, making `my-service` dependent on `your-service`.
 This is a bad architecture for distributed systems, but the reasoning also applies between different logical components and code constructs within one service.

 We will not follow this approach.

 In the described process, the service code for an update is kept simple (only one event for the updated entity itself), and cascade updates of referencing resources are handled asynchronously, with eventual consistency, even cross-service.

-### Splicing referenced content on retrieval from the search index instead of before putting it in
+### Embed content on retrieval from the search index instead of before putting it in

-In the process as described, `referenced` `content`, `exact`, and `fuzzy` data is spliced in the search index document before it is put in the search index.
-This requires recursive updates when a `referenced` search index document changes.
+In the process as described, `embedded` `content`, `exact`, and `fuzzy` data is spliced in the search index document before it is put in the search index.
+This requires recursive updates when an `embedded` search index document changes.

 Alternatively, we could not splice this information in the search index document before we put it in the search index, but rely on the search service to do this when search results are retrieved.
-This voids the need for recursive updates when a `referenced` search index document changes, and has the added benefit that the user would always get the latest version of `referenced` information.
+This voids the need for recursive updates when an `embedded` search index document changes, and has the added benefit that the user would always get the latest version of `embedded` information.

 However, the search service returns many matches mostly.
-The search service would need to retrieve the `referenced` data for all search results in a page.
+The search service would need to retrieve the `embedded` data for all search results in a page.
 We want the search to return as fast as possible.
 It is typical in a distributed application to do more work when saving data (asynchronously, possibly with redundancy), to make retrieval straigtforward and fast.
-Furthermore, the `referenced` content needs to be spliced in all search results _recursively_, which could lead to exponential explosion in the search request.
+Furthermore, the `embedded` content needs to be spliced in all search results _recursively_, which could lead to exponential explosion in the search request.

 Therefore, we choose to make the effort when saving the search index document, and not when retrieving it.